dart-lang/language/working/augmentation-libraries/feature-specification.md

         variable, and that will not add any setter.
 An augmenting variable declaration only affects the initializer expression, not setters.

-*   A variable is augmented with another variable, and one is `late` and the other is not. *(Augmentation cannot change `late`-ness, and since being `late` does affect the initializer expression, the augmenting variable is required to repeat the `late`.)*
+*   A variable is augmented by another variable declaration, and one is `late` and the other is not. *(Augmentation cannot change `late`-ness, and since being `late` does affect the initializer expression, the augmenting variable is required to repeat the `late`.)*

 *   A getter or setter declaration is augmented by an augmenting variable.